top of page

 🧠 Cognitive Development

-• Can focus on tasks for 5–10 minutes【HealthyChildren.org, 2024】
+• Maintain focus on tasks for 5–10 minutes【HealthyChildren.org, 2024】.

 🗣️ Language & Communication

-• Knows name and address
+• State their name and address confidently.

-• Retells stories and understands basic rhymes【ASHA, 2024】
+• Retell stories and grasp simple rhymes【ASHA, 2024】.

 👫 Social & Emotional Development